 If you're feeling anxious about your first audiology appointment, you're in good company.
 Many people put off hearing evaluations for years—not because scheduling is hard, but because walking into the unknown feels overwhelming.
-What if the test confirms something you've been trying to ignore?
-What if it's expensive?
-What if the audiologist recommends something you're not ready for?

 What to Bring to Your Appointment

 Walking in prepared helps you focus on the evaluation rather than scrambling for information.
-Here's what you'll need:
+Here’s what you’ll usually need:

 - Photo ID: Driver’s license, state ID, or passport for registration.

-- Medical history notes: Write down any ear infections (especially childhood ones), head injuries, exposure to loud noise, family history of hearing loss, or other relevant conditions.
+- Medical history notes: Write down ear infections (especially childhood ones), head injuries, exposure to loud noise, family history of hearing loss, or other relevant conditions.

 What Happens During Your Appointment